babolForFun/Linux-Server-Script/README.md

-## CMD (as administrator)
+### SHELL (as sudo/administrator)

 * Connect to AWS using ssh protocol (!!!!!!
-It might be changed if your are not using Elastic IP)
+Server IP might be changed if your are not using static IP)
 ```sh
     $ ssh -v -i [PATH_KEY]\KEY_SSH.pem ec2-user@AWS_SERVER_IP
 ```